ASCII-CLUB/.github/README.md

-# .Welcome to ASCII - Appalachian Society for Computing, Informatics, and Innovation
+#Welcome to ASCII - Appalachian Society for Computing, Informatics, and Innovation

 Welcome to the official GitHub organization for ASCII (Appalachian Society for Computing, Informatics, and Innovation) at Appalachian State University!